Viburnum dentatum aka Southern Arrowwood

 Southern Arrowwood, Arrow Wood Viburnum, Arrow Wood

-How to care for Southern Arrowwood
+How difficult is it to take care of Southern Arrowwood

 With its straightforward care requirements, Southern Arrowwood is a hassle-free plant that anyone can enjoy.